skx/github-action-publish-binaries/README.md

 This repository contains a simple GitHub Action implementation, which allows you to attach binaries to a new release.

-There are two steps to using this action:

 ## Enabling the action

 There are two steps required to use this action:

 * Enable the action inside your repository.
-  * This will mean creating a file `.github/workflows/release.yml`.
+  * This will mean creating a file `.github/workflows/release.yml` which is where the action is invoked, specifying a pattern to describe which binary-artifacts are uploaded.
 * Add your project-specific `.github/build` script.
-  * This is the script which will generate the binaries this action will upload.
+  * This is the script which will generate the files this action will upload.
     * A C-project might just run `make`.
     * A golang-based project might run `go build .` multiple times for different architectures.